 A wildlife refuge

 Scotland is a refuge for species that are absent from England, Wales and Ireland and a stronghold for otherwise rare species.
 Capercaillie and wildcats have been entirely lost from the rest of the United Kingdom, but can still be found in small populations in Scotland.
 Rare species like the pine marten and red squirrel are thriving in the Caledonian pinewoods that carpet Scottish glens.
 These forests are also home to the Scottish crossbill, the UK's only endemic bird species.
-Restoring these vital habitats is vital to bring these species back from the brink and safeguard the future of the UK's iconic wildlife.
+Restoring these vital habitats is crucial to bring these species back from the brink and safeguard the future of the UK's iconic wildlife.

 Join the Rewilding Scotland movement

 Today, Scotland's land and ocean habitats are already a little bit wilder and that's worth celebrating.
 But, we must do more.
-With such wonderful changes already happening, there really is no better time to join the rewilding Scotland movement than now.
+With such wonderful changes already happening, there really is no better time to join the rewilding Scotland movement.
 If you’d like to see beavers back in Scotland’s rivers, wildcats denning in pine forests and ospreys patrolling the skies, you’re in good company.
 A wilder future for Scotland is entirely possible.

 How to get involved